Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Experimental Setup and Additional Results

 \subsection{Manifold-Recovering Error Measure}

-Given some noisy observations from a hidden manifold structure $\mathcal{C}$, such as the spiral curve in the Simulation 3 of Section~\ref{Sec:Experiments} in the main paper, a manifold learning method can learn a collection of discrete data points or a set of solutions to a system of equations that approximate $\mathcal{C}$.
+Given noisy observations from a hidden manifold structure $\mathcal{C}$, such as the spiral curve example in \autoref{fig:spiral_cur}, a manifold learning method can learn a collection of discrete data points or a set of solutions to a system of equations that approximate $\mathcal{C}$.
 For our proposed SCMS algorithm, this set of data points is represented by a discrete sample from the estimated ridge $\hat{\mathcal{R}}_d$.
-To quantify the estimation error of $\hat{\mathcal{R}}_d$ in recovering the true manifold structure $\mathcal{C}$, one cannot simply rely on the (average) distances of points on $\hat{\mathcal{R}}_d$ to $\mathcal{C}$ as:
+To quantify the estimation error from $\hat{\mathcal{R}}_d$ to the true manifold structure $\mathcal{C}$, one \emph{cannot} simply rely on the (average) distances of points on $\hat{\mathcal{R}}_d$ to $\mathcal{C}$ as: